nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 The [Bundle Structure Diagrams](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_bundle_structures.html) have been corrected to reflect the changes to this specification.

-The diagrams and examples have changed to reflect the changes to the profiles.
+The diagrams and examples have changed to reflect the changes to the profiles, value sets and code systems.

 The following examples have changed: